iamtheblackunicorn/AllAboutClubs/README.md

 ## Building :hammer:

-Make sure that you have the following programs installed:
+Make sure that you have the following programmes installed:

 - Flutter SDK
 - Dart SDK